42BV/rest-convention/06-security.md

 Unless the API is intended for public use, documentation should be available to developers only (Tools like [Swagger](http://swagger.io/) are useful when developing but should not be part of the production environment).

-## Require Authentication
+## Security on an API for Browser based consumption

-There are various ways to implement API authentication.
-For now this section will focus on the traditional session based authentication as most of our applications use a browser based user interface.
+This section will focus on the traditional session based authentication as most of our applications use a browser based user interface.

 ### Require Authentication on all API calls.

 The one notable exception being a GET request for the current authenticated user (if any).
 This can also be used to retrieve the XSRF token.

+### Don't use HTTP Basic Authentication

+When using Basic Authentication the credentials will be collected once by the browser and then sent along automatically on a header for each request.

+While simple and supported by almost everything this authentication method as some serious disadvantages:

+* the password is sent on each request.
+* the password is held in memory in the browser.
+* (header) logging may reveal password.
+* there is no standard way of logging out once authenticated.
+[Clever Hacks](http://stackoverflow.com/questions/233507/how-to-log-out-user-from-web-site-using-basic-authentication) do exist but don't work in all browsers.

+### GET requests must now change server state

 ### Sessions must be reset after logging in and out.